inflearn logo

 • How information asymmetry is reduced,

-• How addresses, transactions, and blocks leave a trail of money flow
+• How the structure of addresses, transactions, and blocks leaves a trail of money flow

 • Summary of “The Mechanism by Which On-Chain Analysis Connects to Actual Investment Strategies”